-A. Cell Phone Usage.
+A. Cell Phone Usage and Car Idling Procedure

 In order to make drop off and pick up transitions successful, we ask that you refrain from using your cell phone during these times.
+Signal Centers discourages idling vehicles in parking and drop off/pickup areas, except if the vehicle needs to idle in extreme heat or cold to maintain comfortable interior temperatures.